 - Send a thank you to a local farmer

-- Make birthday boxes for low income families
+- Make birthday boxes for families in need

 - Join a pen pal program and share words of kindness